Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies: Heterodimensional dynamics in two-parameter unfolding families

-We next find equations for the local stable and unstable manifolds of $Q$, which will be used later in finding their intersections with $W^u(O)$ and, respectively, $W^s(O)$.
-Denote by $W^s_{loc}(Q)$ the connected component containing $Q$ of $W^s(Q)\cap\Pi$.
+In this and the next sections, we derive equations for the local stable and unstable manifolds of the point $Q$ found at $\mu=\mu_k$ by Lemma \ref{lem:index2}.
+These formulas will be used for finding intersections of $W^s(Q)$ with $W^u(O)$ and of $W^u(Q)$ with $W^s(O)$, which thus lead to a heterodimensional cycle involving $O$ and $Q$.
+This will be the first step for obtaining the robust heterodimensional dynamics in Theorem \ref{thm:sf}.